SAP-samples/teched2025-DA265/exercises/ex6/README.md

 Two models are displayed: the original sample model and your now-enhanced copy, called **‘DA265 Sales’**.
 This model also has an alias of **‘TechEd’** and a label also called **‘TechEd’**

+> [!CAUTION]
+> If the prompt with two models isn't visible as shown in the screenshot, wait a few minutes and try again.
+Since you're using a beta feature, this issue may occur occasionally.
+Consider skipping to step 6 and returning to step 4 later.

 1. Select **DA265 Sales**